Who would you want to hire when you want to train your employees to give excellent customer service?

 This can be quite easily used to judge the quality of customer service offered by your educational institution.
 Have an employee or a friend/acquaintance go undercover to interact with your customer service team.
 Throw in as many varied scenarios as possible to maximize the number of touchpoints they interact with and record your findings.

 Analyze the data to find the bottlenecks and work on them till you have ironed them out and you’re delivering high-quality customer service.

 Meeting the demand for excellent customer service and treating students as customers doesn’t demand sacrificing academic standards.
 This is because the tenets of good customer service, i.e., responsiveness, efficiency, clear communication, and conflict management, have little to do with academic processes.

-So go on ahead and empower your employees and turn them into higher education professionals to deliver the best customer service that they can, so that you can retain more students and mold them into graduates.
+So go on ahead and empower your employees and turn them into higher education professionals to deliver the best customer service that they can, so that you can retain more students, mold them into graduates, and achieve student success.